Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Mempool tx Size Bytes Sum

-**celestia_mempool_tx_size_bytes_sum**
+**cometbft_mempool_tx_size_bytes_sum**

-The sum total of the size of all transactions in bytes present in the Celestia system mempool.
+The sum total of the size of all transactions in bytes present in the Dymension system mempool.
 It provides a measure of the total volume of transaction data pending processing on the network.
 A larger transaction size may indicate complex transactions or transactions with a large amount of attached data.

 Value: total sum of the size of all transactions in bytes in the mempool